0xsequence/niftyswap-liquidity-migrator/README.md

 If you prefer to construct the values manually, see `config.example.json` for example format.
 Note that the object fields must be in alphabetical order for parsing.

-Run the migration:
+Simulate a run of the migration:

 ```sh
 yarn run:migrate --fork-url https://rpc-mainnet.matic.quiknode.pro -vvvvv
 ```

-Use the `--broadcast` flag to broadcast the transaction to the network.
+If you set a private key, use the `--broadcast` flag to broadcast the transaction to the network.
+Otherwise, check the output file at `broadcast/MigrateLiquidity.s.sol/xxx/dry-run/run-latest.json` for the transaction data.
+Use this transaction data with your wallet provider to correctly sign and execute the transaction.

 ## License